MicrosoftDocs/power-platform/power-platform/sap/roles-guidance/sap-basis-administrator.md

 ---
-title: Power Platform and SAP for SAP Basis Administors
+title: Power Platform and SAP for SAP Basis Admins
 description: As an SAP Basis Administrator, you can enable seamless integration of your SAP systems in Power Platform applications.
 This guide describes key concepts to understand when integrating data from your SAP systems in Power Platform applications.
 author: edlehman
 ms.author: edleh